apoltix/iTMDb/README.md

 This software is dual-licensed (pick either one you want): **MIT License** or **New BSD License**.
 See the `LICENSE` file.
 If you would like to use a different license, please contact me at code at devify dot dk.

 iTMDb supports **OS X 10.9 and iOS 7.0** and up, but should be compatible with Mac OS X 10.8 Mountain Lion and iOS 6 and up without modification.
-It is tested working on OS X 10.10 Yosemite and iOS 8 (though it has not been tested as a framework under iOS 8, only as a static library).
+It is tested working on OS X 10.11 El Capitan and iOS 9.
 The project ships with framework targets for OS X and iOS 8+, and a static library for iOS 7.

 You need Xcode 7.2 or higher to build the project.